jllpons/dgeapy/README.md

     -v, --version     Show version number and exit
 ```

-### dgeapy dgea
+### dgeapy analyze

 Determine the differentially expressed genes from a dataframe.

-1. Takes a table in CSV, TSV or XLSX format as input.
+1. Input a table in CSV, TSV, or XLSX format.
-2. Checks for any NaN values in index, p-adjusted and log2 fold change columns.
+2. Verify and clean the data by checking for NaN values, duplicated values in the index, and excluding indexes with specific patterns using `--exclude`.
-3. Indexes each row of the table according to `--index-colum`.
-4. Checks for duplicated values in index.
-5. Excludes indexes that contain specific patterns provided with the `--exclude` arg.
-6. Adds fold change and regulation columns.
+3. Utilize `--index-column` to index each row and add fold change and regulation columns.
-7. **Determines the differentially expressed genes** (DEG).
-A gene is considered as DEG when it's p-adjusted value is less than the provided threshold in `--padj` and it's fold change absoulte value is equal or greater than the provided threshold in `--fc`.
-8. Creates an output directory `-o` where it stores a table containing the DEG `deg.table`, a table containing only the upregulated genes `upregulated.table` and another table containing the downregulated genes `downregulated.table` in both TSV and XLSX formats.
-9. Creates a `fig` directory inside the output directory containing a generated bar plot (Fig. 1)
-   and volcano plot (Fig. 2).
+4. **Identify differentially expressed genes (DEG)** by applying thresholds for p-adjusted value (`--padj`) and fold change absolute value (`--fc`).
+5. Output three table (DEGs, upregulated and downregulated) and two figures (a bar plot and a volcano plot).

 ```
 python dgeapy/dgeapy.py analyze -h